susannahsu/ai-assisted-negotiation/README.md

 which will help you install all the listed packages needed for running scripts in this repo.

-To run the simulations in batch using the scripts, you will need an OpenAI API key.
+To run the simulations in batches using the scripts, you will need an OpenAI API key.
 Start by creating a file named `.env` in the root directory.
 Then type the following
 ```
 OPENAI_API_KEY=___
 ```